AI Use Cases/Law Firms

 What is the timeframe to deploy AI multi-touch attribution?

-Deployment typically takes 10-14 weeks from contract signature to go-live.
-Weeks 1-2 involve system integration and data mapping across your Clio, Elite 3E, or CompuLaw instance; weeks 3-6 focus on model training using your historical matter data; weeks 7-10 include UAT and dashboard customization for your Marketing team; and weeks 11-14 cover go-live support and initial model refinement.
-Most law firms see measurable results - improved realization rate visibility and first quantified development ROI reports - within 60 days of go-live, with full model optimization occurring by month 4-5 as the system processes new matters and refines its recommendations.
+Plan for a working system inside the first 100 days.
+Weeks 1-2 involve system integration and data mapping across your Clio, Elite 3E, or Aderant instance; weeks 3-6 focus on model training using your historical matter data; weeks 7-10 include UAT and dashboard customization for your Marketing team; and weeks 11-14 cover go-live support and initial model refinement.
+The variable is data readiness: firms whose CRM records already map cleanly to opened matters move through integration in the first two weeks, while firms with years of unlogged development activity spend more of that window on data hygiene before the model trains.
+Either way, a rollout like this is scoped to show measurable results - improved realization rate visibility and first quantified development ROI reports - within 60 days of go-live, with full model optimization by month 4-5.

 What data sources does the AI multi-touch attribution system ingest to optimize law firm marketing?